TurboGears/tg2docs/docs/main/Auth/Authorization.rst

 but you need more flexibility, you will get it by adjusting your ``{yourproject}.config.app_cfg`` module accordingly.
-If you don't want to keep the three tables above for authentication or authorization (e.g., you want to use OpenId authentication and store your groups and permissions in XML files), then you should check the :mod:`repoze.what` manual to learn how to configure your TG application.
-(See also :ref:`openid` which describes the process of setting up OpenID authentication in detail).
+If you don't want to keep the three tables above for authentication or authorization (e.g., you want to use `OpenID` authentication and store your groups and permissions in XML files), then you should check the :mod:`repoze.what` manual to learn how to configure your TG application.
+(See also :ref:`openid` which describes the process of setting up `OpenID` authentication in detail).

 You can even get rid of authorization based on groups and permissions and use other authorization patterns (e.g., roles, based on network components) or